pieces-app/example-typescript/CONTRIBUTING.md

 **4.** Select one of the Issue Templates to get started.

 **5.** Fill in the appropriate `Title` and `Issue description` and click on `Submit new issue`.

+## Contributing Design

+We also have opportunities to contribute to our projects as a designer and to submit your design mockups kindly upload them as PDFs to the `/drafts` directory.
+Follow along with the below guide to get started:

+Your creativity is truly appreciated!
+We have set up some simple folders where you can upload drafts and design files for review, and usage during development.

+Check out these steps for uploading a **pdf export** into the `/mockups` folder:

+1. Export your file from your design software as a .PDF file
+2. After you have followed the above steps to fork the repo and download the project, open up the `/mockups` folder and locate either draft or final depending on your current status
+3. Then save the PDF to one of the directories, and set the title in this pattern:
+   - [date]_[pagename]_[authorname].pdf
+4. Then commit your changes to your local branch, push those change and open up a PR!
+From there you should be all good to go.

 ### Tutorials that may help you: